thordur-petur/KEST2VW05BU-H-t---Windows-verkefni/README.md

 you can re order the tasks in action center and turn on or off specific notifications

 ## 11.1.3.4 Lab - Work with Task Manager
+### What happened?
+it stoped the procram that was runing
+### What options are available?
+1.Expand
+2.End task
+3.Resource values
+4.create dump file
+5.go to details
+6.open file location
+7.search online
+8.properties
+### What statuses are listed?
+stoped or running
+### What are the available actions that can be taken?
+all the same as pefore and start and stop depending if its running or not
+### What is the current utilization of the CPU?
+2%
+### How many Apps, Background processes, and Windows processes (i.e Processes) are currently running?
+54
+### What is the total physical memory (MB)?
+8 GB
+### What is the available physical memory (MB)?
+5,5 GB
+### How much physical memory (MB) is being used by the computer?
+2.0 GB
+### What is the link speed?
+What type of Ethernet Adapter is in use on this computer?
+100 Kps and its Realtek PCIe GBE
+### What type of network connection (i.e Connection type) is in use?
+Ethernet
+### What is the IPv4 address of the PC?
+Note: This information is not available in the Networking tab in Windows 7.
+10.11.214.51
+### What effect does this have on the columns?
+shows what is useing the least amount of memory
+### How could this be useful?
+if you are trying to find how much something is useing on your computer
+### The listed processes are divided by categories.
+What categories are listed?
+apps
+window processesors
+background processesors
+### Right-click a username.
+What are the available options?
+thordur
+### The Startup tab lists the processes that are started automatically during Windows startup.
+Click the Startup tab.
+Right-click a process and list the available options below.
+Disable
+open file location
+search online
+properties
+### What type of information can you get from this list?
+what starts up your computer and if you dont want it to start you can disable it
+### Why is it important for an administrator to understand how to work within the Task Manager?
+if a computer is running slow you can see what is doing it and shot it down and to know what the computer can handel

+## 11.1.4.11 Lab - Working with File Explorer
 ### What happened with Folder1 and Folder2 on the Desktop?
 it is in folder 1 now
 ### What is the file extension for the text document?